-Commission's inspection results show that the vast majority of oil and gas industry operators in British Columbia strive to comply with regulations.
+The Commission's inspection results show that the vast majority of oil and gas industry operators in British Columbia strive to comply with regulations.
 However, if an operator fails to meet regulatory requirements, fails to follow Commission direction, or if an occurrence is deemed to be serious enough to warrant immediate enforcement action, the operator may be subject to enforcement measures.
-All enforcement efforts are administered by Commission officers, however, occasional enforcement files are referred to other enforcement counterparts in government.
-Enforcement staff works closely with other government agencies including the Ministry of Environment, Ministry of Forests and Range, Ministry of Energy, Mines and Petroleum Resources, Ministry of Agriculture and Lands, Ministry of Finance, the National Energy Board and the Department of Fisheries and Oceans.
-The Commission has Memorandums of Understanding with many of these agencies.
-These agreements address aspects of compliance and enforcement including information and data exchange, sharing of expertise, and collaboration on audits, inspections and investigations.
+All enforcement is administered by Commission enforcement officers.
+In addition, occasionally enforcement files are referred to other enforcement counterparts in Government.
+Enforcement staff work closely with other government agencies including the Ministry of Environment, Ministry of Forests and Range, Ministry of Energy, Mines and Petroleum Resources, Ministry of Agriculture and Lands, Ministry of Finance, the National Energy Board and the Department of Fisheries and Oceans.
+The Commission has Memorandums of Understanding with each of these agencies.
+These agreements address aspects of compliance and enforcement including information and data exchange and sharing of expertise and collaboration on audits, inspections and investigations.

-Enforcement measures encompass a wide range of activities covering the entire oil and gas industry, with repurcussions designed to escalate depending on the level of non-compliance.
+Enforcement measures address a wide range of activities over the entire oil and gas industry and may escalate in consequence.
 For example, an enforcement action may range from imposing a deadline for remediating a problem to prosecution or shut-in by way of a ticket, a charge, or an order.
-During the 2008/09 fiscal year, the Commission shut in a total of four wells and one facility.
+During the 2009/10 fiscal year, the Commission shut in a total of 11 wells and one pipeline.
 A complete list of enforcement actions and type can be found in Appendix B.

 Commission enforcement officers are designated as Special Conservation Officers under the Environmental Management Act (EMA).
-This provides designation also the authority enforce both the EMA and the Water Act, and also provides Peace Officer status to the designated officer.
-Specific authorities granted by the Commissioner provide the authority required by the officer to enforce the remaining legislation outlined on Page 3 of this report.
+This designation also provides the authority to enforce both the EMA and the Water Act, and also provides Peace Officer status to the designated officer.
+Specific authorities granted by the Commissioner provide the authority required to enforce the remaining legislation outlined on Page 3 (of this report).
 An overview of the enforcement process is outlined in Figure 6.